Mullebrouck/Kaatje-Mullebrouck/loading-spinner.md

 ---
 Now we want to add this animation to our webpage.
-In this tutorial, we will add the **loading-spinner**, when we click the **submit button** for our form.
+In this tutorial, we will add and display the **loading-spinner** when we click the **submit button** in our form.
 In this form the user will have to enter his/her email address.

 Lets take a look at our `form`:

 ![](Screen Shot 2016-02-07 at 10.19.53 PM.png)

-When the user **clicks** on the submit button, the **loader-spinner** will shown until the submitting is complete and the page is refreshed.
+When the user **clicks** on the submit button, the **loader-spinner** will shown until the submitting is complete and the page refreshes.

 **HTML File**